(A) MCP member services program.

 (p) The issuance date of the member handbook.

-(q) A statement that the MCP may not discriminate on the basis of race, color, religion, gender, sexual orientation, age, disability, national origin, veteran's status, ancestry, health status, or need for health services in the receipt of health services.
+(q) A statement that the MCP may not discriminate on the basis of race, color, religion, gender, sexual orientation, age, disability, national origin, military status, ancestry, genetic information, health status, or need for health services in the receipt of health services.

 (r) An explanation of subrogation and coordination of benefits.